bevindav/IF2150-2024-K02-G12-NEST/README.md

 # IF2150-2024-K02-G12-NEST

 **Nest** is an application designed as a tool for managing projects and tasks, catering to users who want to plan and organize their daily activities in a more structured and efficient manner.
 This software includes the management of various projects and their associated tasks, equipped with features designed to help users better manage their time and workload.
-The software focuses on three main aspects: project management, task management, and notifications and monitoring.
+The software focuses on three main aspects:
+ - **Project management**
+ - **Task management and notifications**
+ - **Monitoring**

 ## Getting Started